R. Kelly charged with 11 new sex-related crimes in Chicago

 Kelly was already facing 10 counts of aggravated sexual abuse involving four women years ago, three of whom were minors when the alleged abuse occurred.

 The new charges apparently pertain to a single victim, identified in the court filing by the initials "J.P."
-It isn't clear if she is the same person as one of the initial four accusers who also was identified by the same initials in court documents.
+Prosecutors didn't specify in the court filing if she is the same person as one of the original four accusers who was also identified as "J.P.," but Kelly's defense attorney, Steve Greenberg, seemed to suggest that they are the same person in a tweet Thursday.

-Kelly pleaded not guilty to the original charges and denied any wrongdoing after his February arrest.
-The AP couldn't immediately reach him for comment about the new charges.
+Greenberg didn't immediately reply to requests for comment left by The Associated Press.
+The AP also couldn't immediately reach Kelly for comment about the new charges.
+He pleaded not guilty to the original charges and denied any wrongdoing after his February arrest.

-Kelly's defense attorney, Steve Greenberg, didn't immediately respond to an email from the AP seeking comment.
-He told the Sun-Times that he had received word of new charges from prosecutors but hadn't seen any filings in the case.
-He did say he understood that the allegations are "from years ago."
+According to the new court filing, the first eight counts are from encounters that allegedly occurred between Jan.
+1 and Jan.
+31, 2010.
+Three others pertain to alleged encounters between May 1, 2009, and Jan.
+31, 2010.

+Among other things, prosecutors allege that Kelly used force or threatened to do so to pressure the accuser into sex or to perform oral sex on him.
+She was underage at the time, extending the statute of limitations for bringing charges to 20 years from her 18th birthday, they wrote.

 Copyright 2019 Associated Press.
 All rights reserved.